brentlintner/gaseous/README.md

 ## TODO

 * mixin EventEmitter instead of using Observable class
-* agnosticise the server module for any api call (socket-receive)
+* agnosticise the server module for any api call
 * handle multiple connections
+* pass in an optional server to bind to instead of creating one (i.e. support express, connect etc)